Muskegon Heights city manager fired by divided council - NewsBreak

 The council met in closed session until around 11:30 p.m., at which time it reconvened in council chambers and ousted Bell.

 “I’m very disappointed,” exclaimed Mayor Pro Tem Ronald Jenkins.
 “As a city, we still have to operate, and we’re walking out of here as if nothing matters.
-This really is affecting the longevity or the survival of our city.”
+This really is affecting the operation and the longevity or the survival of our city.”

+“I’m very disappointed because we had no vision as to what our next step is,” Jenkins added.

 Jenkins, who voted to keep Bell, pushed the council to schedule another meeting as soon as possible to begin the search for Bell’s replacement.

-Note: *Correction: A previous version of this article misidentified one of the council members based on an outdated list that still exists on the city’s website.
-We regret the error, which has been fixed.Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.